 Despite having only 26 active users, I am not disappointed at all.
 Do I secretly want it to become a household name?
 Absolutely.
 At the moment, we are okay with the outcome because there is no marketing effort

 However, I am surprised that none of the Decide users signed up for the forum.
 My rationale is that a forum is a far more effective tool for building community and to encourage the adoption and usage of a new product.
 Unfortunately, I overlooked the inability to add a link on the Chrome store.
 We are only able to mention the URL of the forum which can only appear as text in the description.
 The next step is to add a web page to promote the community forum by asking users to sign up.
 The web page can also increase our web presence by using some basic SEOs.

 Chrome Extension Reviews

 "As someone who doesn't inherently trust a lot of Amazon reviews, this tool came in SUPER handy for researching Christmas gifts this year.
 Just visit an Amazon product, load up the plug-in and get instant access to video reviews right there in the tab.
 So handy! "

 "This plug-in is simple yet clever.
 I used it to choose my home office chair.
-Experience was pretty seamless - I clicked on a chair and it populated relevant list of video reviews which you can watch right in the tab.
+The experience was pretty seamless - I clicked on a chair and it populated a relevant list of video reviews which you can watch right in the tab.
 Recommended."